isakb/SublimeLinter/README.md

 cannot be found by SublimeLinter, you may have to set the path to the executable in the "sublimelinter\_executable\_map" setting.
 See the "Configuring" section below for info on SublimeLinter settings.

+### Coffeelint
+Make sure that the location of the `coffeelint` binary is in your $PATH environment variable.

 Using